 Louise joined CPSL in 2012 as Programme Manager within Executive Programmes.
 Louise has worked for over 12 years in corporate communications.
 Prior to joining CPSL, she worked at Flag Communication, a leading corporate reporting and communications company, where she was a sustainability Account Director.
 Louise provided consultancy and led reports and communications for a wide range of national and international clients.
 Previous to working in sustainability, Louise worked in investor relations with a UK and European client base.
 Louise is a graduate of the University of Oxford, where she read Modern Languages.

-Louise joined CPSL in June 2012 as a Programme Manager within the Executive Programmes team.
-She is deputy programme director for the Master of Studies in Sustainability Leadership and directs the Postgraduate Certificate in Sustainable Business, as well as fostering relationships with other departments within the University of Cambridge.
+Louise joined CPSL in June 2012, and is a Senior Programme Manager within the Executive Programmes team.
+She is deputy course director for the Master of Studies in Sustainability Leadership and directs the Postgraduate Certificate in Sustainable Business, as well as fostering relationships with other departments within the University of Cambridge.
 Prior to joining CPSL, Louise spent five years working in local government on various public policy issues, including waste, transport and health.
 Most recently, she led a large local authority’s strategic policy and financial planning process, and headed up their graduate development programme.
 Louise holds a BA in Geography, and an MPhil and PhD in Environmental Policy from the University of Cambridge.
 Her doctoral thesis looked at stakeholder engagement and public participation in UK waste planning and policy.

 Before embarking on an academic career Theo spent 15 years working in industry and as a consultant in the fields of environmental management and sustainable development.
 From 2003 to 2006 he took a career break to undertake research towards a PhD at Cambridge, which involved an investigation into the 'Sustainability Assessment' of mining projects.
 After another short stint working in industry, Theo returned to Cambridge’s Engineering Department in 2008 as a Senior Research Associate.
 In this role he oversaw the establishment of an industry-funded research programme into energy efficiency in the built environment, and supervised research by Master's and PhD students.
 At CPSL Theo's primary responsibility is acting as the Programme Director for the Master of Studies in Sustainability Leadership.